epalmans/Tracker/README.md

 Tracker provides a simple way to track your site visits and their statistics.
 This is a fork of [Arrtrust/Tracker](https://github.com/Arrtrust/Tracker) - providing the same functionality, but modernized.

 ## Features
-- Compatible with Laravel 8+
+- Compatible with Laravel 11 and 12
 - Middleware for automatically recording the site view
 - Associate site views to Eloquent models to track their views
 - Persists unique views based on URL, method, and IP address